 - For emergencies, you may ask pharmacist for an emergency supply of medication.

-Each of the CCOs are required to develop a provider network that includes all types of providers to service our beneficiaries.
-Each of the CCOs are in the process of developing their networks and in some cases may subcontract with vendors to provide services (i.e. dental, vision, durable medical equipment, lab, etc.).
+Each of the CCOs are required to develop a provider network that includes all types of providers to service our beneficiaries, and must be enrolled as a Mississippi Medicaid provider.
+Each of the CCOs may subcontract with vendors to provide services (i.e. dental, vision, durable medical equipment, lab, etc.).